WiMoVE-OSS/docs/docs/setup/manual/access_point.md

 ### Configuring Wimoved

 The wimoved config file is located at `/etc/wimoved/config`.
-Before we can use the AP, we need to fill this file with some information about your installation.
+Before we can use the AP, you need to fill this file with some information about your installation.

 1. Create a file located at `/etc/wimoved/config` and fill it with the following lines:
 ```text